imrushi/imrushi.github.io/content/posts/personal-access-token.md

 ##### PAT Verification

-At time of verification:
+At time of verification we will:

-- We will spilt the tokenKey with `~` and decode it.
+- Split the tokenKey with `~` and decode it.
-- And we will decode random bytes and timestamp.
+- Decode random bytes and timestamp.
-- We will generate HMAC similar to what we did in generation.
+- Generate HMAC similar to what we did in generation.
-- We will check token expiration using the timestamp from the token and current timestamp.
+- Check token expiration using the timestamp from the token and current timestamp.
 And check if it is less than the current timestamp so it is expired. `tokenTimestamp < time.Now().Unix()`

 <!-- prettier-ignore-start -->
 {{< code language="go" title="timestamp validation" expand="Show" collapse="Hide" isCollapsed="false" >}}